-Houston joined the army in 1813, where he excelled.
-Wounded at the battle of Horseshoe Bend, he gained the favor of Andrew Jackson.
+HOUSTON JOINED THE ARMY in 1813, where he excelled.
+Wounded at the Battle of Horseshoe Bend, he gained the favor of Andrew Jackson.
 He served the government in Indian affairs, studied law, and quickly rose to public office.
-Eventually, Houston was Attorney General, a member of the U.S. House of Representatives, and Governor of Tennessee.
+Sequentially, Houston was Attorney General, a member of the U.S. House of Representatives, and Governor of Tennessee.

-After a brief unhappy marriage, Houston retired from Tennessee politics to live among Indians in what is now Oklahoma.
+After a brief unhappy marriage, Houston retired from Tennessee politics to live among Native Americans in what is now Oklahoma.
 Gradually easing back into politics, he migrated to Texas where he served as a delegate at the Convention of 1833.

-Houston was soon citing the need for military action against Mexico, and in 1835 was appointed major general of the Texas army.
-Houston made peace with the Indians of the region so the Texians could focus on their push for Independence without distraction.
+Houston was soon citing the need for military action against Mexico, and in 1835 was appointed major general of the Texas Army.
+Houston made peace with the indigenous peoples of the region so the Texians could focus on their push for Independence without distraction.
 Soon he would organize the Republic of Texas's first army.

 But the Texian soldiers wanted to take a stand, and Houston's series of retreats were unpopular among the men.
 They wanted a fight.
 And eventually Houston would give it to them.
 While the two sides camped a scant mile apart, it was Houston's decision that brought the army's council of war to lead an attack the afternoon of April 21st, 1836.

 During the Battle of San Jacinto, Houston was shot in the ankle.
 But with the Texian's overwhelming victory that day — and the capture of Santa Anna — Houston's heroism and leadership in the name of Texas was confirmed.
 He was elected president of the Republic of Texas.
 Twice.